anthonykasza/hdc_experiments/README.md

     - i really like the idea of a partial bundling operation
       - it seems related to leveling strategies (replace, average, inc/dev)
       - how would other other operation modifications be useful? partial permutation?
+      - partial bundling sounds similar to what Gayler calls "random selection" bundling or randsel bundling. however, randsel bundling is just random weighted (50-50 in the case of 2 constituents) concatenation. a leveling strategy.
+        - parital bundling is element-wise failure or success some percent of the time. when it partial bundle fails it could use randsel as a result instead.
     - they are very concerned with performance. why not reduce HV dimensions? this would have made all operations more efficient (and less accurate)
     - they don't address the fact that neighboring pixels are often very near in value
+- VSA Next Generation Reservoir Computing
+  - 5 Feature fading, discusses bundle fading
 - Detecting COVID-19 Related Pneumonia on CT Scans using Hyperdimensional Computing
   - this is awesome because it's theoretical AND tangible
     - wow, expert radiologists are only 70% accurate!